Open Gromov-Witten theory without Obstruction: Introduction

-The Feymann expansion of (\ref{witten}) around a flat connection $A_0$ is given by an expansion in diagrams with a classical factor given by $\exp(i \int_{\gamma} A_0)$, where $\gamma = \sum_i \gamma_i$ is the total boundary of the multi-curve.
-In the abelian case the propagator does not depend on $A_0$.
-The dependence on $A_0$ is only on the classical numerical factor.
-Thus, the integral over a fiber of (\ref{flat}) can be factorized as:
+Instead to integrate on the whole moduli space of flat connections, we do a little better, and we integrate over a connected component of it.
+The moduli space of abelian flat connections can be identified with the set of $\text{Hom}(H_1(L, \Z), U(1))$, and its connected components are given by the fibers of the map

-At physical level, it is expected that the sum over all the multi-curves in a given homology class $\beta$ should leads an invariant.
-It is elementary to check that
+In the Feymann expansion of (\ref{witten}) around a flat connection $A_0$ arise the classical factor $\exp(i \int_{w} A_0)$, where $w = \sum_i w_i$ is the total boundary of the multi-curve.
+In the abelian case the propagator does not depend on $A_0 $ and only the classical numerical factor dependence on $A_0$ .
+It follows that the integral over a fiber of (\ref{flat}) can be factorized as: